PulseBeamDev/docs/guides/token.md

 Going to production will require you to serve tokens to your users.
 Tokens are what allow your users to access PulseBeam and are essential for security and auth.

-To learn more about terms, checkout our [concepts](/docs/concepts/terms) To learn more about security concepts, checkout our [concepts](/docs/concepts/security-and-architecture)
+To learn more about unfamiliar [terms](/docs/concepts/terms)

+To learn more about security concepts, checkout our [security concepts](/docs/concepts/security-and-architecture)

 ## How to serve tokens?

 In our quickstart, we have learned one way to get tokens to your users:
-1. Embed your project secret key into the browser (absolutely insecure, you should not expose your secret key in your clients, this is for development only!!!)
+1. Publish your project's secret key into your client (absolutely insecure, you should not expose your secret key in your clients, this is for development only!!!)

 There are several other ways to get tokens:
 1. Serve in a node / deno environment with our `@pulsebeam/server` package.
 You can host this however you like